-Symptom: You are obsessing about your left arm – is my left arm straight?
-Do I have a bent left elbow?
+Symptom: You are obsessing about your left arm – do I have a straight left arm?
+Oh no, I have a bent left elbow?
 All the while you are getting more and more tension in your arm and shoulder.

 You have heard about your bent left elbow so often that you have come to believe that your key to golfing bliss is to keep that left arm straighter still.
 Now your swing looks robotic and rigid and the ball still isn’t going where you aim it…